 Heaton Forest Park

-Named after Richard Heaton, an English convict who became a timber cutter in the area, Heaton Lookout provides magnificent coastal and mountain views and a picnic area.
+Heaton Lookout is named after Richard Heaton, an English convict who became a timber cutter in the area.
+Heaton Lookout provides magnificent coastal and mountain views and a picnic area.

 Join the conversation